-Once taken – either through smoking, intravenous injections or snorting – heroin enters the brain where it is converted to morphine.
+Once taken – either through smoking, intravenous injections, or snorting – heroin enters the brain where it is converted to morphine.
 This in turn binds to the opioid receptors in the brain with the affected cells releasing dopamine which results in a rush of pleasurable sensations.
-This process leads to a variety of other effects in the body which may culminate in loss of consciousness.
+This process leads to a variety of other effects on the body which may culminate in loss of consciousness.

 The Instant Effects of Heroin